csstools/postcss-plugins/plugins/postcss-custom-selectors/README.md

 #### 1. **`lineBreak`**(default: `true`)

-Setting multiple selector whether wrap.
+Set whether  multiple selector wrap.The default is turning on to be a newline.

 Close the line breaks.